ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 Static type checkers can perform _exhaustiveness checking_ on `match` statements.
 This means if you forget to handle one of the specified values, the type checker can warn you.
 For instance, if `status` was of type `Literal[200, 404]`, the checker would expect all those values to be matched.
-With the `Color` enum, checkers know there are three members and can report an error if you omit a case.
+With the `TrafficLight` enum, checkers know there are three members and can report an error if you omit a case.

 ## Capture Patterns